steaks/exceptions.js/README.md

 exceptions.js
 ======================
-Exceptions.js enhances Javscript error handling by providing a more comprehensive API for errors and by extending functionality of window.onerror.  exceptions.js is modeled off of C#'s exception infrastructure and provides the ability to record stacktraces, screenshots, inner exceptions with Javascript errors.
-Exceptions.js easily integrates with exceptionsjs platform (https://www.exceptionsjs.com) which completes the exception reporting process by translating the exception into an email with stacktraces, screenshots, and other relevant information.
+Exceptions.js provides error reporting with stacktraces, screenshots, DOM dumps, browser information, etc.  The library can be used as a standalone open source project or can be used with the exceptionsjs platform (https://www.exceptionsjs.com) which translates reported exceptions into emails and delivers them to registered developers.
+See demos here: https://www.exceptionsjs.com/demo.

 Basic setup and usage
 ----------------------